absmach/propeller-docs/docs/zephyr-setup.md

    west build -b esp32s3_devkitc/esp32s3/procpu zephyr/samples/hello_world
    ```

-   If you see the message `ninja: no work to do`, it means the build system has detected no changes since the last build, and no new compilation is needed.
+   NOTE: If you see the message `ninja: no work to do`, it means the build system has detected no changes since the last build, and no new compilation is needed.
 Use the `--pristine` flag to ensure a completely clean build environment:

    ```bash
    west build -b esp32s3_devkitc/esp32s3/procpu zephyr/samples/hello_world --pristine